Best Varnishing Techniques for Acrylic Paintings

 You can mix them up and acquire your own level of shininess, or apply them in layers to obtain the wanted effect.

 Video: Varnishing Acrylic Paintings - types of varnishes

 Advantages and the Disadvantages of Varnishing Acrylic Paintings

-- With varnish the dirt and dust can be removed easily and isn't trapped in the acrylic layer.
+- With varnish, the dirt and dust can be removed easily and isn't trapped in the acrylic layer.

 - Many artist varnishes can be removed with an ammonia solution.
-This comes very handy if you have to clean a permanent stain of in case the varnish layer yellows with time, you can remove it and reapply it.
+This comes in handy if you have to clean a permanent stain of in case the varnish layer yellows with time, you can remove it and reapply it.

 - Varnishes are a great way to even out sheen and pull the whole painting together.